SaxionMechatronics/smart_spot_backpack/Documentation/xx-assembly-instructions.md

 * *FIND datasheet of pwr button!!!*
 * *Would also be best to embed circuit diagrams in here as well*

 Next, assemble as the panels as shown below.
-For each panel you will need 4x XXX M3 screws to screw the panel onto the 3D printed bracket.
+For each panel you will need 4x M3x10 screws to screw the panel onto the 3D printed bracket.
 For the interface panel, it's advised to start from the bottom up: First insert the M12 power connectors, then the media connectors (from left to right: Ethernet, 2x USB, HDMI) and then finally the power button and the female RP-SMA connectors for the WIFI antennas.
+For the media connectors, use 8x M3x12 screws.

 <p align="center" width="100%">
     <img src="../Images/Assembly%20Instructions/interface_panel.jpg">